-This tasty Sweet Potato and Sun-dried Tomato Frittata is a great prep-ahead meal that makes having a healthy breakfast on the fly possible.
+This tasty Sweet Potato and Sun-dried Tomato Frittata is a great-tasting prep-ahead meal that makes having a healthy breakfast on the fly possible any day!

 Sweet Potato Frittata.
 The name might sound a little fancy schmancy, but truth is, it's super simple and it's made even easier by doing a lot of the prep ahead of time.